noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 getting some intuition about the connection between the matrices and the transformations themselves.

-Transposition can be done by simply adding a 3D vector to this result.
-However, an alternate way to store transposition along with the other transformations described above is to use a \\(4 \times 4\\) matrix, which is often called an *affine transformation matrix*.
+Translation can be done by simply adding a 3D vector to this result.
+However, an alternate way to store translation along with the other transformations described above is to use a \\(4 \times 4\\) matrix, which is often called an *affine transformation matrix*.
 We write this transformation
 as: